 Because picture books are almost always 32 pages,that means you’ll have 14 spreads or sections to work with.
 This varies, but note that most books leave room for the front matter and start the text on page 5.
 That leaves 28 pages for the story.
 (Though the illustrator and art director may divide it differently later.)
 This is just to help you revise and you should still format submissions in a typed-double page format without any indication of page turns.

 Now that you have the text divided into 14 sections, it’s time to evaluate.

 While a magazine story may not be the first thing that came to your mind when you wrote your story, remember that not every story we write is necessarily a book.You can get more publishing credits by including magazine work in your repertoire.
 Some of the pluses for magazine stories are: magazine sometimes allow a higher word count, they can revisit ideas more frequently than books—especially those with holiday themes.
 There is not as much illustration needed to tell the story, which can translate to longer text.

-If you want to learn more about picture books and all the details of what creates a marketable story, consider attending the PB&J: Picture Books & All that Jazz workshop at Highlights (June 7-10, 2018).
+If you want to learn more about picture books and all the details of what creates a marketable story, consider attending the PB&J: Picture Books & All that Jazz workshop.
 Four days of digging deep with award-winning writers, a visiting editor, and an art director will jumpstart your career.
 It can take years to accumulate all the information you’ll receive in this supportive friendly intimate group.
 Join us!